Accommodation in Bali

 We have prepared a detailed guide for finding accommodation in Bali.
 You can download it below.

 You can also find information on accommodation from local realtors, classified ads, restaurant bulletin boards, websites and other exchange students.

 Most international students live in a villa with 4-10 housemates.
 The villas are stunning architectural creations, often with their own pools.
 The monthly rent per student is approximately 400–500 EUR.
 Typically cleaning service is included in the rent.

-It’s also possible to stay in a home stay accommodation with a local family.
+It’s also possible to stay in a homestay accommodation with a local family.
 This is highly recommended if you wish to get to know the local language and culture better.
-You can also find a basic rooms for less than 100 EUR a month.
+You can also find basic rooms for less than 100 EUR a month.

-We have good contacts to real estate agents who will help you when you arrive at the destination.
+Please find below the links to trustworthy real estate agents who will help you when you arrive at the destination.